-Output Frequency y Relationship ^a for an Example Configuration output i loquono oomigaration a.
+Output Frequency Relationship^a for an Example Configuration

+a.
 Output frequency relationship with respect to input reference frequency CLK.
 QC1 is connected to EXT_FB.
-More frequency ratios are available by the connection of QA to the feedback input (EXT_FB).

-Using the MPC9351 in zero-delay applications
+Using the MPC93R51 in zero-delay applications

-Nested clock trees are typical applications for the MPC9351.
-For these applications the MPC9351 offers a differential LVPECL clock input pair as a PLL reference.
+Nested clock trees are typical applications for the MPC93R51.
+For these applications the MPC93R51 offers a differential LVPECL clock input pair as a PLL reference.
 This allows for the use of differential LVPECL primary clock distribution devices such as the Motorola MC100EP111 or MC10EP222, taking advantage of its superior low-skew performance.
-Clock trees using LVPECL for clock distribution and the MPC9351 as LVCMOS PLL fanout buffer with zero insertion delay will show significantly lower clock skew than clock distributions developed from CMOS fanout buffers.
+Clock trees using LVPECL for clock distribution and the MPC93R51 as LVCMOS PLL fanout buffer with zero insertion delay will show significantly lower clock skew than clock distributions developed from CMOS fanout buffers.

-The external feedback option of the MPC9351 PLL allows for its use as a zero delay buffer.
+The external feedback option of the MPC93R51 PLL allows for its use as a zero delay buffer.
 The PLL aligns the feedback clock output edge with the clock input reference edge and virtually eliminates the propagation delay through the device.

-The remaining insertion delay (skew error) of the MPC9351 in zero-delay applications is measured between the reference clock input and any output.
-This effective delay consists of the static phase offset (SPO or $t(\emptyset)$), I/O jitter

-$(t{JIT}(\varnothing),$ phase or long-term jitter), feedback path delay and the output-to-output skew $(t{SK}(O)$ relative to the feedback output.
+The remaining insertion delay (skew error) of the MPC93R51 in zero-delay applications is measured between the reference clock input and any output.
+This effective delay consists of the static phase offset (SPO or $t(\varnothing))$, I/O jitter $(t{JIT}(\varnothing))$, phase or long-term jitter), feedback path delay and the output-to-output skew (t{SK(O)}) relative to the feedback output.

-MPC9351 zero-delay configuration (feedback of QD4)
+MPC93R51 zero-delay configuration (feedback of QD4)